llenroc/AspShop/README.md

 ## AspShop

-#### Intention
+#### Purpose
-* Testing and demoing some ASP techniques, of which MVC in particular.
+* Testing and demoing some ASP techniques, MVC in particular.
-* It should become an equivalent of the WpfShop
+* It should become an equivalent of the WpfShop.
-* This project has just started.
+* Follow the commits to see in what stage this is in.

+#### Aspects
+* MVC.
+* Razor.
+* Bootstrap.
+* Client-server.
+* WCF.
+* NuGet.
+* ...

+#### Prerequisites
+* The application assumes the presence of my AdventureWorksServices, to which a connection should be configured.